Writing exams and assignments

 Writing good assessments, including exams, paper or project assignments, can be challenging.
 Many instructors struggle to find the right balance: not too hard but not too easy, clear and detailed instructions without giving away the answers or writing ten pages of guidelines.

 - In general, the first place you want to start is with your learning outcomes – if you are clear about what you want students to know and be able to DO, the assessments sometimes write themselves.
-The CTL page on course design talks about this process, and page 13-15 of Dee Fink’s workbook on Creating Significant Learning Experiences is particularly helpful for thinking about developing good assessments that are aligned with your outcomes.

 - Selecting the right type of assignment often depends on what you are trying to assess.
 Are you assessing students’ understanding of basic knowledge, or their ability to analyze and evaluate?
 It can be helpful to think about which level of Bloom’s taxonomy of cognitive learning is represented by the learning outcome being assessed; this grid provides suggestions of corresponding activities and question stems.
 This table provides similar suggestions for Fink’s taxonomy of significant learning.

 See the following links and resources for additional guidance on the actual writing/construction of exam items and assignments:

 - BYU’s Faculty Center outlines 14 Rules for Writing Multiple Choice Questions; Vanderbilt’s CFT expands on those rules in their guide on writing good multiple choice questions

 - Kansas Curriculum Center has a fairly long but detailed guide on writing effective questions– although intended for K-12 teachers, the principles all apply to college exams and assignments as well.